BDC Hamburger Icon

 4. The knowledge hoarder

-The desire for job security can be a dangerous thing.
-Employees who want to secure their jobs may decide to keep processes and business-related knowledge to themselves.
-However, successful businesses thrive on the flow of open communication, shared knowledge and collaboration.
+The desire for job security can be dangerous, so employees may decide to keep processes and business-related knowledge to themselves.
+However, successful businesses thrive on open communication, shared knowledge and collaboration.

 Here are some undeniable indicators of a knowledge hoarder: